-Weeding is a important practice for landscapers who want to offer more sustainable practices.
-The more frequent visits that were necessary for conventional lawn maintenance, can be replaced with weed management.
+Weeding is an important practice for landscapers who want to offer more sustainable practices.
+The frequent visits that were necessary for conventional lawn maintenance can be replaced with weed management.
 Weed management requires more time but can be done less frequently.
-Landscapers can make economic use of their time when they schedule the weeding around wetter days, when the ground is unsuitable for mowing.
+Landscapers can make economic use of their time when they schedule weeding around wetter days, when the ground is unsuitable for mowing.

 Pick Your Battle

 You can’t fight them all.
-Start with the nastiest ones; those with the least beneficial value or the most invasive ones.
+Start with the nastiest weeds or the most invasive.
+Go first for those with the least beneficial value to insects.

 Rather than weeding a little here or there, try to eradicate one weed at the time as thoroughly as you possibly can.

 Try to appreciate beneficial and less aggressive weeds.
 Look at them a little differently and you might even start to like them.

 The best way to avoid weeds is to plant densely, or use ground covers, so the weeds have no room to develop.

 Hot water, burning or horticultural vinegar can be used to clean driveways and hardscape from weeds.

 Cover weed-prone areas temporarily with a layer of mulch, or more ideally, compost, which will smother the weeds.